Szhenger/network/README.md

 ## Problem to Solve

-Design a Twitter-like social network website for making posts and following users.
+Design a Twitter(X)-like social network website for making posts and following users.

 ## Understanding